 Cerys, our editor, has a long history with skiing, starting at a very young age.
 She took her family on their first family ski trip recently, she shares her answer to this frequently asked question:

-And, if we aren’t asked that, we normally have the response “we’ll wait till the kids are older as they are too young now”- saying about their 4- 9 year olds often.
+And, if we aren’t asked that, we often hear parents sayng “we’ll wait till the kids are older as they are too young now”- talking about their 4- 9 year olds.

-I was very fortunate, my ski experience started when I was just 18 months old; We headed to the Dolomites.
+I was very fortunate growing up.
+My ski experience started when I was just 18 months old we headed to the Dolomites.
 I got my first taste of skiing on nursery skis, playing in the kindergarten ski lessons and skiing between my father’s skis.
 It wasn’t formal ski school, but I learnt how to balance on skis and snowplough.

 Fast forward to university I was a member of the ski team – a female slalom skier competing in the British University Ski Championship.
 Fast forward another couple of years and family came along, skiing took a backseat between juggling family duties and work.